hansliss/dupfinder/README.md

 and sum up the totals into the directory structure.
 Then you can use fairly simple SQL queries to find info about duplicates.
 A few examples:

-Find the directory with 100% duplicates in them, sorted by total size:
+Find directories with 100% duplicates in them, sorted by total size:
 ```
 select *,100*numdups/numfiles from directory where numdups=numfiles order by totsize desc limit 20;
 ```

-Find the directory with 100% duplicates in them, sorted by total number of files:
+Find directories with 100% duplicates in them, sorted by total number of files:
 ```
 select *,100*numdups/numfiles from directory where numdups=numfiles order by numfiles desc limit 20;
 ```